 - a.
 What designated and informal recreational opportunities are in the immediate vicinity?

-Grandview, Stirling and Whittier parks, the Fish Lake Trail, the Finch Arboretum, and the Indian Canyon

-Golf Course are all opportunities with the immediate and general area. - b.
+Grandview Park is adjacent to this property.
+Stirling and Whittier parks, Fish Trail Lake, the Finch Arboretum, and the Indian Canyon Golf Course are all opportunities with the immediate and general area. - b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.

-No, this project will not displace any existing sanctioned recreational uses. - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: - There are no proposed measures to reduce or control impacts to recreation.
+No, this project will not displace any existing recreational uses. - c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: There are no proposed measures to reduce or control impacts to recreation.